schlpbch/docker-compose-prestashop/README.md

 4. Open your browser and go on your site

-5. Follow the instruction : please fill in with the mandatory
+5. Follow the instruction : please fill in with the mandatory variable (As you like for the remaining item) :
-     variable :

    HOST: mysql
    PASSWORD: <yourrootpassword>
-    As you like for the remaining item

 !!!!
 Prestashop ask you to create a database because it find nothing at all.
 Without this  question, do it directly in command line with docker exec (cf tuto daedelus)

 6. After installing, go into your running container to change the admin folder name et delete the install folder :

 docker exec -it <yourrunningprestashopcontainer> /bin/bash You are now in your runngin container

 Command to execute :
- mv /var/www/site/prestashop/admin /var/www/site/prestashop/admin231212321
+mv /var/www/site/prestashop/admin /var/www/site/prestashop/<youradminname>
 rm -rf /var/www/site/prestashop/install